-This “Truth in Taxation” hearing notice regarding the City of Scottsdale primary property tax levy is being published as required by Arizona state law.
+This “Truth in Taxation” hearing notice regarding the City of Scottsdale primary property tax levy is being published as required by Arizona state law in the Arizona Republic on Friday, May 20, 2022 and Saturday, May 28, 2022.

-The City of Scottsdale will increase its proposed primary property tax levy $1,561,848 (exclusive of new construction).
-The increase is due to tort liability claim payments made during calendar year 2019.
-The primary property tax rate is increasing from $0.5198 per $100 of assessed value to $0.5273 in Fiscal Year 2020/21.
+The City of Scottsdale will increase its proposed primary property tax levy $931,256 (exclusive of new construction) due to tort liability claim payments and the 2 percent statutory adjustment.
+Because property valuations increased, the City of Scottsdale can decrease its primary property tax rate from $0.5039 per $100 of assessed valuation down to $0.4970 in Fiscal Year 2022/23 and still achieve the proposed levy amount.

-The city’s proposed secondary property tax levy will increase $0.4 million due to increased debt service payments.
-However, due to increased property values, the Fiscal Year 2020/21 secondary tax rate will decrease by $0.0171 from $0.5214 to $0.5043 per $100 of assessed valuation.
+The city’s proposed secondary property tax levy will decrease $5.02 million due to use of accumulated fund balance as a result of savings achieved through a general obligation debt refinancing.
+In addition, due to increased property values, the current secondary tax rate of $0.5042 is expected to decrease by $0.0941 to $0.4101 per $100 of assessed valuation in FY 2022/23.

-About 10 cents of every dollar in property taxes paid by Scottsdale property owners goes to the city, the remaining 90 cents goes to public schools, Maricopa County, community colleges and various special taxing districts.
-And of the 10 cents of every dollar paid by Scottsdale property owners, half (5 cents) goes to support voter approved bond programs.
+About 9 cents of every dollar in property taxes paid by Scottsdale property owners goes to the city, the remaining 91 cents goes to public schools, Maricopa County, community colleges and various special taxing districts.
+And of the 9 cents of every dollar paid by Scottsdale property owners, 4 cents goes to support voter approved bond programs.

-The amount of property tax paid is based on two factors: the tax levy set by the city and the assessed value of the property (as determined by the county).
+The amount of property tax paid is based on two factors: the tax levy set by the city and the assessed valuation of the property (as determined by the county).

 The City Treasurer’s Office at 480-312-2427 can answer questions regarding the city property tax levy or other budget issues.